sammertens/fujitsu_scroll/README.md

 value as a means of providing more input (say, light touch versus heavy touch).

-Position: This value ranges from 0x000 to 0xfff.
+**Position**: This value ranges from 0x000 to 0xfff.
 On the Scroll Wheel, it indicates the angle of the circle that the Wheel is being touched, with 0x000 being at the top (12 o'clock), and increasing clockwise to 0xfff (just shy of 12 o'clock).
 On the Scroll Sensor, 0x000 is at the right end of the Sensor,